Skip to main content

 Kotlin

 Kotlin has a null-safe type system that’s similar to JSpecify’s model.
 But the Kotlin compiler interprets unannotated Java dependencies as having platform types, relaxing some of the nullness checks Kotlin otherwise performs.
 However, the compiler understands JSpecify annotations and is able to use them to make Kotlin code see null-safe types when calling into Java code.
-The Kotlin compiler correctly interprets @Nullable and @NullMarked starting at version 1.8.20, @NonNull starting at 2.0.0, and @NullUnmarked coming in 2.0.20.
+The Kotlin compiler correctly interprets @Nullable and @NullMarked starting at version 1.8.20, @NonNull starting at 2.0.0, and @NullUnmarked starting in 2.0.20.

 Annotation processors